 Figures from the 2011 Census show the diverse nature of the ethnic minority community in Northern Ireland.
 Over 32,000, representing almost 2% of the NI population, people indicated their ethnicity as something other than 'white' (Racial Equality Strategy, 2015-2025).
+Organisations working with ethnic minorities would argue that this figure is currently much higher and this is a gross under-estimate.
 There is a lack of up to date information on the numbers of ethnic minority groups who currently live in N Ireland.

-Covid-19 has exacerbated existing inequalities by age, sex and deprivation (PHE July 2020).
+COVID-19 has exacerbated existing inequalities by age, sex and deprivation (PHE July 2020).
 In NI, there are a significant number of people from ethnic minority backgrounds who are at a significantly increased risk due to economic and social disadvantage.
 In addition, co morbidities, obesity, diabetes, hypertension and cardiometabolic complications and smoking increase the risk of disease severity.

 Additional and related risk factors include language barriers, occupation, poverty / no recourse to public funds, overcrowded and multiple occupancy housing, use of communal transport and public transport, household composition and conditions.
-This means that Covid-19 pandemic is not a crisis which just affects health but it has an impact upon social and economic factors (Sage, July 3, 2020)
+This means that COVID-19 pandemic is not a crisis which just affects health but it has an impact upon social and economic factors (Sage, July 3, 2020)